Harry Warner (Shortland Street): 'Dick pic' storyline

 Whilst discussing storylines for Harry in 2017, producer Maxine Fleming encouraged writers to storyline a coming of age plot where he lost his virginity.
 It was decided to incorporate in sexting so as to appear "contemporary".
 Galvin was pleased to be given the storyline, "I couldn't wait.
 It was fantastic.
 We live for these kinds of things.
 I was so excited about the scene, when it came to do it I didn't want to ruin it."
 The storyline unfolded with Harry photographing his genitalia for his girlfriend Lily only for it to be synced with the family tablet and for Chris to find it.
 The cliffhanger of the episode then revolved around Chris confronting Harry with the line "Please tell me that is not your penis!"
 Due to the hilarity of the dialogue, the filming of the scene took 3 takes.
 Fleming explained the decision to include the 'dick pic', "It is a comedy story, but like all good comedy there's a truth at the core of it, and it is social commentary, that story.
 Many teens are doing stuff like this, and many parents are worried about it."
 The cliffhanger went viral and Fleming expressed apologies to Galvin for the dialogue, "I think Michael now is going to have that line shouted at him across the street. ...
 So I'm sorry about that Michael!"

+Villain Arc

+The return of Harry after 5 years in 2023 saw a new portrayal of the character; he was recast to be played by Xander Manktelow, and revealed to have become a doctor.
+Manktelow played Harry as "quite misunderstood by everyone ...
+I think you’ll see that he’s really got quite a big heart and there’s a lot more to him than what he chooses to show people."
+When Harry's childhood rival Max Lynch (Jack Powers) is discovered to have fallen to his death, several characters come under suspicion, before viewers learned Harry was the likely culprit after Max threatened to expose him as a fraud.
+It was soon revealed on-screen that Harry had faked his surgical qualifications, with Max having discovered this shortly before his death.
+Manktelow acknowledged the villainy consistent in the Warner family but believed Harry, "definitely might stand on his own in that group."
+Harry's colleague Rahu Parata (Zak Martin) soon discovered the truth but after being attacked by a drug-addict, was murdered on the surgical table by Harry to cover his crimes, leading to the shows Christmas cliffhanger.
+Producer Oliver Driver thought the storyline was one "that viewers love."
+He predicted that, "Some are going to be annoyed, some will be upset and some are going to be happy, some will be thrilled and some will be disgusted and say ‘I’m never watching again’ but some of them are going to go, ‘Oh my god, it’s so good’".